Looking along a pair of stretched out legs that are inside a canvas chamber used for trying Hyperbaric Oxygen Therapy

 It was an amazingly invigorating feeling, and I was really surprised by it!
 I didn’t put this energy to good use though, as I went out for dinner with family, which was very nice!

 Challenge Fifty-Two, a white woman with dark hair.
-She is smiling and standing in a clinical environment next to a chamber used when trying hyperbaric oxygen therapy.
+She is smiling and standing in a clinical environment next to a white round therapy chamber.
 A sign on the wall reads 'Oxify'

 I felt full of energy and invigorated after the session!